lambda-feedback/chatGPT/app/docs/user.md

 # chatGPT

+There are three arguments to consider:
+- 'Main_prompt'
+-   This

 This function makes an openAI API call to gpt to evaluate the student's answer.
 The overall prompt into gpt is made up of:

 - The system prompt